 This site is maintained by the U.S. National Library of Medicine and has reliable, up-to-date information on a wide-range of health topics written in plain language.
-It is a great starting point for most health information inquiries, including those topics listed below with additional resources.
-There are links on the homepage to health topic listings A-Z, drugs and supplements, videos, and medical test information.
+Browsing the health topics is a good starting point for most health information inquiries, including those topics listed below with additional resources.
+There are also links on the homepage to drugs and supplements information, videos, and medical test information.
 At the bottom of the homepage, users can access easy-to-read materials (some available in a downloadable PDF format), health info in multiple languages, and directories for doctors and other healthcare providers.

 The NIH health info page has a link to a list of health information phone numbers, a “clear health” section providing basic, accessible health information by topic A-Z, and a section on how to talk to your doctor and prepare for a health appointment.